ZacBlanco/hwx-tutorials/2-3/tutorials/analyze-server-log-data/tutorial.md

 * * *

-## Step 2 – Install, Configure, and Start Apache Flume
+## Step 2 – Configure and Start Apache Flume

 ### What Is Apache Flume?